Emmert: Public losing confidence in NCAA

 Emmert said he hears questions often.
 Where is the investigation headed?
 How many schools will it involve?

-He doesn't know the answers.
+He said he doesn't know the answers.
 But the eventual size of the scandal matters little, Emmert said.

 The news in September was "shattering" to NCAA staffers, Emmert said, "in terms of the confidence we have in the some of the core assumptions around intercollegiate athletics."